anujkumar-st/cure-sfu-project/README.md

-Code accompanying *"Testing and Correcting for Insufficient Follow-Up in Covariate-Dependent Cure Models: From Categorical Tests to a Heavy-Tailed Extrapolation, and Back"* (Anuj Kumar, Aug 2026) -- a demonstration project built to accompany a PhD application to VU Amsterdam.
+Code accompanying *"Testing and Correcting for Insufficient Follow-Up in Covariate-Dependent Cure Models: From Categorical Tests to a Heavy-Tailed Extrapolation, and Back"* (Anuj Kumar, Aug 2026).
 The full write-up is in [`report/vu_project.pdf`](report/vu_project.pdf).

 ## Project status